Key stage 2 test administration guidance

 We encourage schools to hold training sessions for those involved in administering KS2 tests.
 If schools have arranged independent observation of the tests, observers should also attend this training.
 Before administering the tests, test administrators should familiarise themselves with this guidance and with:

-We will deliver test materials in the week beginning Monday 29 April, to school addresses taken from Get Information About Schools (GIAS) on Friday 8 March.
-You can update your school’s details by logging into GIAS via DfE Sign-in.
+We will deliver test materials in the week beginning Monday 28 April, to school addresses taken from Get Information about Schools (GIAS) on Friday 7 March.
+You can update your school’s details by logging into GIAS via Department for Education (DfE) Sign-in.

-We recommend the headteacher or delegated member of staff, and at least one other member of school staff, check your delivery on receipt.
+We recommend the headteacher or delegated member of staff, and at least one other member of school staff, check your delivery against the delivery note on receipt.
 Schools should check their delivery to ensure:

 You should contact the national curriculum assessments helpline on 0300 303 3013 if any boxes or test packs are unsealed or damaged on arrival.
 We may ask you to send a photograph of any damaged boxes or test packs.

-• the number and type of test packs received match the delivery note, but do not open them
+- the number and type of test packs received match the delivery note

 Open the attendance register pack, usually found at the bottom of the box, and check that the details on each attendance register are correct.